morechi27/forked-project/README.md

-# groupproject
+# Group Project

+Come and work on my project!

-This is what we're working on
+This is a list:
+- item 1
+- item 2